Advertising can be an effective way of communicating with large numbers of target customers in defined market segments.

 - Agencies can negotiate discounts on advertising that will reduce the cost by 10-15%.

-Look for an agency that has experience of your industry or type of business
+Look for an agency that has experience of your industry

 - Consider an agency that also deals in other forms of promotion (eg PR) as advertising may not be the only answer.